-Alejandro Arcos, the freshly inaugurated mayor of Chilpancingo, Guerrero, Mexico, met a tragic end on Sunday, October 6, 2024, merely six days post his swearing-in.
+Alejandro Arcos, the freshly inaugurated mayor of Chilpancingo, Guerrero, Mexico, met a tragic end on Sunday, October 6, 2024, merely six days after his swearing-in.
 The 42-year-old had just embarked on his mayoral duties in this city of approximately 280,000 inhabitants located in the southwestern region of Mexico.
-Guerrero, home to renowned tourist spot Acapulco, is notorious for its escalating violent crime over the past few years.
+Guerrero, home to the renowned tourist spot Acapulco, is notorious for its escalating violent crime over the past few years.

 The assassination is under scrutiny by the Guerrero Attorney General’s Office.
 Alleged photographs of Arcos’ decapitated head placed on a pickup truck have been making rounds on WhatsApp, though the authenticity of these images remains unconfirmed.